 Now in the cooking competitions that I watch, and they have restrictions on the number of ingredients the chefs can use, olive oil, salt, and pepper don’t count.
-Those are 0 ingredients or necessities.
+These ingredients are considered 0 ingredients or necessities.
 Even this dip doesn’t require these 0 or “gimme” ingredients.

 Two packages to open.
 Two ingredients to mix.
-One dip.
+One Butternut Squash dip!